 Need: Financial contributions and trained counsellors to assist families at their time of need.

-The Super Sam Hero Wi-Fi Project
+The Super Sam Hero Wi-Fi Initiative

 This is one of our key new focus areas.
 Here we are raising funds so that we can promote connectedness between families when children are stuck in hospital and are unable to see their families regularly or communicate without using expensive data.
 The idea is to start installing Wi-Fi in paediatric government wards and to create 'smart rooms' where children can play and have fun, despite their various restrictions and chronic conditions.
 Our aim is to put Wi-Fi and tablets into certain wards in government hospitals which will work in conjunction with the smart rooms.